fullmoonissue/tony-hawk-pro-skater-1/all-known-gaps.md

 ## Memory

-I decided to search inside the THPS1 game's memory.
+I decided to search inside the THPS 1 game's memory.

-To do so, I used BizHawk (the same tool I use to TAS), launch the `Hex Editor` and searched for `TRANSFER`.
+To do so, I used `BizHawk` (the same tool I use to TAS), launch the `Hex Editor` and searched for `TRANSFER`.

 It brings me this result.